Adding Fractions

 Adding Fractions with Whole Numbers

-An easy way to add a whole number and a proper fraction is to write the given fraction in its mixed form.
-5 + 1/2 = 5½ = 11/2, 3 + 1/7 = \(3\frac{1}{7} \) = 22/7.
-Let us look at another method for adding fractions with whole numbers.
+An easy way to add a whole number and a proper fraction is to combine and express them as a mixed fraction.
+For example, 5 + 1/2 can be combined and expressed as 5½ = 11/2.
+Similarly, 3 + 1/7 = \(3\frac{1}{7} \) = 22/7.
+However, there is another method for adding fractions with whole numbers.
+Let us understand that with the help of the following example.

 Adding Fractions with Variables

 Now that we have seen the addition of fractions with like and unlike fractions, we can extend the same concept for adding fractions with variables.
-Consider this example with 'y' as the variable, y/5 + 2y/5.
-These are like fractions since they have the same denominator and y is common.
-We can take the common factor out and rewrite it as: y/5 + 2y/5 = (1/5 + 2/5)y = 3y/5.
+Let us understand this with the help of the following example.

-We got two fractions with common denominators, (3y/6) + (2y/6) = (3y + 2y)/6 = 5y/6.
-In some cases, when we have different variables, they are treated as unlike terms and cannot be simplified further, for example, x/2 + y/3.
+It should be noted that in some cases, when we have different variables, like 'x' and 'y', they are treated as unlike terms and cannot be simplified further, for example, x/2 + y/3

-Tips and Tricks on Addition of Fractions:
+Tips and Tricks on Addition of Fractions

 The following points are helpful and should be remembered while working with the addition of fractions:

 - For unlike fractions, we do not add the numerators and denominators directly.
-1/5 + 2/3 ≠ 3/8.
+1/5 + 2/3 ≠ 3/8

 - To add unlike fractions, first, convert the given fractions to like fractions by taking the LCM of the denominators.